jurassicjs/nuxt3-fullstack-tutorial/content/tutorials/nuxt3-data-fetching.md

   );
 ```

 useFetch() is the standard way to fetch data in Nuxt3.
-You don't need to add any outside depencencies to such as axios to make fetch request.
+You don't need to add any outside depencencies to such as axios to make fetch requests.

 wip